 \subsubsection{Attention Module}

 With the intra-modal graph module, the enriched word representations $\boldsymbol{X}^{N}$ which fully explore the semantic information in the query are obtained.
 In the next, we need to learn fine-grained query representations through cross-modal interaction.
-As in Xu et al. \cite{xu2021text}, a direct way is to average pooling all the embeddings from the words in the query.
+As in Xu et al. \cite{xu2021text}, the direct method is to average all the embeddings from the words in the query.
 Such operation treats these words equally for the global query representation.
-However, it is noting that depending on the distinctiveness of the desired audio segment, words in a query contribute differently to the final localizations.
+However, it is noted that based on the uniqueness of the required audio segment, the importance of the words in a query differs from each other for the final localizations.
 For example, given a query ``an ambulance sounds the siren'', the word `ambulance' and `siren' conveys more semantics than other words, which should thus be paid more attention.
-Therefore, it is natural to integrate an attention module to distinguish the importance of the words in query.
+As a result, it is crucial to adopt an attention module to distinguish the importance of the words in query.

-To this end, we devise an attention module which explores the snippet-by-word interactions for snippet-specific query representations.
-Formally, the attention weights between each pair of word feature and audio snippet feature is computed as:
+To this end, we devise an attention module that explores the snippet-by-word interactions for snippet-specific query representations.
+Formally, the attention weights between each pair of the audio snippet and word feature are computed as: